Dental Services >

 A: Dental problems can begin early.
 A big concern is Baby Bottle Tooth Decay (BBTD), which is preventable.
 BBTD can result from long periods of exposing baby teeth to liquids that contain sugar, including formula, milk, breast milk, and juice.

 A baby who has a habit of sleeping with a baby bottle filled with any sugary liquid or a breast in their mouth is at risk of getting BBTD.
 Frequent snacking on sweet or sticky foods can also cause decay.
-The earlier the first dental visit, the better chance of preventing dental problems.
-Children with healthy teeth can chew food well, speak clearly and share precious smiles.
-Start your child on a lifetime of good dental habits now!

 Q: How can I prevent tooth decay from nursing or a bottle?

 A: Taking your baby off of the breast when he/she falls asleep can prevent baby tooth decay.
 Hold your baby while bottle feeding.
 Always take a bottle filled with milk or juice away from the sleeping child.
-If your child requires a bottle at bedtime provide a bottle filled with water.
-Instead of a bottle try comforting your child with a pacifier or a favorite toy or blanket.
-Check with your health care provider to make sure your child is getting the right amount of fluoride.
-Brush your baby's teeth with a soft toothbrush daily.

 Q: When should bottle feeding be stopped?